pottendo/c64-userport-driver/README.md

 - Testprograms for user-port driver

 ## Features

 Find some impressions here: https://photos.app.goo.gl/WtZMvKTRVcTbYcE1A

 ### userport driver
 Communication with its ESP counterpart is driven with the 8-bit parallel interface (PB0-PB7, control lines) of the C64.
 (Ab-)using the SP2 line in addtion to protect the CIA lines from both sides has been added.
 The driver optionally (build-time) takes care of memory banking - necessary if used in conjunction with the soft80 console driver.

-Read from userport is NMI driven, could be theoretically used in parallel to some computation.
+Read from userport can be
+- asynchronous, NMI driven, could be used in parallel to some computation.
+- synchronous, for highest throughput

-Write is synchronous, providing even higher throughput.
+Write is always synchronous.

 ### CCGMS integration
 *CCGMS* has been slightly enhanced to support the driver.
 Flow Control is implemented, ensuring all bytes are received properly, even in soft80 mode, where screen output could lead to character loss, when connected to fast BBSs.

 After start, ensure modem function, by resetting the modem (uController) to synchronize the ESP and the C64 with all the control liens.

-In CCGMS, pressing *CBM-HOME* in terminal mode, switches back/forth to 80 columns mode.
+In CCGMS, pressing *CBM-HOME* in terminal mode, switches back/forth to 80 columns mode.<br>

-A separate CCGMS binary only enhanced with Soft80 is provided - note that only the UP9600/EZ232 driver currently supports soft80 - for other modems, the bank-switching needs to be added.
+Note that some dialogs (Settings, Phonebook editor, etc.) are not supported well in 80 columns mode.
+Use 40 cols mode for user interaction.

 The *Soft80 Console Driver* is highly optimized for a small memory footprint, by still being reasonable performant.
 It features PETSCII character support with some limits on coloring, following the GFX architectural limits.
 Together with CCGMS, great 80col-supporting BBSs outthere, it's the best BBS experience ever on a real C64!